 We do not temporarily hold or store your credit card information in our databases when you donate or purchase a cart item from our website.
 We use a reputable 3rd party credit card processor which certifies that we are compliant with all their identity and security requirements.
 We also use the latest SSL connections (Secure Socket Layer) technology to transmit your credit card information from our website to our 3rd party processor.

-To provide you with a fully functional experience on our website, including access to our Medical Directory, we also collect anonymous, non-personal information through Google Analytics that cannot identify you or allow us to contact you.
+To provide you with a fully functional experience on our website, we also collect anonymous, non-personal information through Google Analytics that cannot identify you or allow us to contact you.
 This information is collected by cookies set on your internet browser and is analysed by authorized IAMAT employees only.

 We do not sell, trade, or rent your personal information to outside parties.
 Your personal information may be transferred to government authorities when required by law.